Our Germany correspondent, Adi, shares her top 7 festivals in the Stuttgart area, for your fix of German tradition, food, and fun, all year round.

 - Bring cash for the entrance and everything inside.
 There are no ATMs close by.

 7. Cannstatter Volksfest

 The Cannstatter Volksfest has been happening for almost 200 years and is wildly popular.
 Annually, it attracts about four million visitors, from near and far, to Stuttgart, the state capital of Baden-Württemberg.
-People are captivated by the special atmosphere of the wonderful funfair, coupled with beautiful festival tents, a colorful flea market, and many other attractions.
-Rich in tradition, the Cannstatter Volksfest is not only the biggest festival in Baden-Württemberg, but it is also has one of the biggest funfairs in the whole of Europe.
+People are captivated by the special atmosphere of the wonderful funfair, coupled with beautiful festival tents, a colourful flea market, and many other attractions.
+Rich in tradition, the Cannstatter Volksfest is not only the biggest festival in Baden-Württemberg, but it also has one of the biggest funfairs in the whole of Europe.